 - 1.0 Sustainability refers to practices designed to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-It encompasses teaching, research, and practice in a variety of areas including but not limited to policy development, building design and construction, waste management and recycling, energy production and use, water use, and transportation. - 2.0 Membership (16): five faculty, with no more than two from any one college; one staff member; Vice President for Student Affairs and Campus Diversity, or designee; Associate Vice President for Faculty Advancement and Student Success, or designee; Director of Energy and Sustainability, or designee; Associate Vice President for Real Estate, Planning and Development, or designee; Associate Vice President for Business Operations, or designee; SDSU Research Foundation Director of Facilities, or designee; KPBS General Manager, or designee; CEO of Aztec Shops, or designee; two students. - 3.0 Functions: The Committee shall: - 3.1.
-Study, track and review sustainability issues related to the campus and make recommendations to improve sustainable practices,
+It encompasses teaching, research, and practice in a variety of areas including but not limited to policy development, building design and construction, waste management and recycling, energy production and use, water use, and transportation. - 2.0 Membership (21): ten faculty members, including one from each academic college, the SDSU Library, SDSU Imperial Valley and one contingent faculty member; one staff member; Vice President for Student Affairs and Campus Diversity, or designee; Associate Vice President for Curriculum, Assessment and Accreditation, or designee; Director of Energy and Sustainability, or designee; Associate Vice President for Real Estate, Planning and Development, or designee; Associate Vice President for Business Operations, or designee; SDSU Research Foundation Director of Facilities, or designee; KPBS General Manager, or designee; CEO of Aztec Shops, or designee; two students. - 3.0 Functions: The Committee shall: - 3.1.
+Study, track and review sustainability issues related to the campus and make recommendations to improve sustainable practices, - 3.2.

-- 3.2.
 Coordinate with campus units and the community to ensure that sustainability is taken into consideration, - 3.3.
 Communicate with the Committee on Environment and Safety and the Campus Development Committee to ensure that sustainability is taken into consideration in the deliberations of those bodies, - 3.4.
 Receive copies of Executive Orders or other instructions to the campus dealing with sustainability and report on them to the Senate, - 3.5.
 Serve as a resource to faculty, staff and students wishing to undertake research, or propose curricular changes, or pursue sustainable practices, - 3.6.
 Communicate these activities and outcomes to the Senate, campus, and the broader community.